stlim0730/github-page-src/photography.md

 layout: gallery_index
 ---

-As a hobbyist, I've been enjoying taking photos of nature landscape, Astronomical objects, sports, and animals.
+As a hobbyist, I've been enjoying taking photos of landscape, Astronomical objects, sports, animals, etc.